-In connection with the June 2014 private placement, we entered into a registration rights agreement with FBR Capital Markets & Co. for the benefit of the holders of shares of our common stock purchased in the June 2014 private placement, a copy of which is attached as an exhibit to the registration statement of which this prospectus is a part.
+In connection with the private placement we completed in June 2014, we entered into a registration rights agreement with FBR Capital Markets & Co. for the benefit of the holders of shares of our common stock purchased in the private placement, a copy of which is attached as an exhibit to the registration statement of which this prospectus is a part.

-Pursuant to the registration rights agreement, we filed with the SEC a shelf registration statement registering for resale the registrable shares (as defined in the registration rights agreement) plus any additional shares of common stock issued in respect thereof whether by stock dividend, stock distribution, stock split, or otherwise.
-The shelf registration statement was declared effective by the SEC on January 26, 2015.
+Under the registration rights agreement, we have agreed, at our expense, to file with the SEC as soon as reasonably practicable following the completion of the private placement (but in no event later than 60 days after the closing date of the private placement) a shelf registration statement registering for resale the registrable shares (as defined in the registration rights agreement) plus any additional shares of common stock issued in respect thereof whether by stock dividend, stock distribution, stock split, or otherwise, and to use our commercially reasonable efforts to cause such registration to be declared effective by the SEC as soon as practicable after the initial filing.
+The confidential submission of the registration statement of which this prospectus is a part satisfies this requirement.
+For purposes of this discussion of the registration rights agreement, we refer to this registration statement as the "resale shelf registration statement."